 \section{System Model}

-We consider a system in which Alice ("a" in the channel coefficients notation) wishes to communicate covertly with Bob ("b") while Willie's ("w") awareness of this communication remains uncertain.
-Also, we assume that there is a third participant, the jammer ("j"), which may assist either Alice and Bob or Willie, depending on the side he takes and the knowledge he has.
-This model is depicted in Figure \ref{fig-Model Bod is not jammer}.
-In our settings, we assume that Alice and Willie are equipped with a single antenna, while Bob and the jammer are equipped with $M$ and $N$ antennas, respectively.
-The channel between all participates is subject to block fading and AWGN.
+We consider a system in which Alice ("a" in the channel coefficients notation) wishes to communicate covertly with Bob ("b") while Willie ("w") remains uncertain of this communication.
+Also, we assume that there is a third participant, the jammer ("j"), who assists Alice and Bob.
+This paper focuses on covert communication with a positive covert rate.
+Thus, we assume that the uniformed jammer assists Alice in creating uncertainty at Willie's decoder continuously, regardless of whether or not Alice transmits (Similarly to \cite{sobers2017covert}).
+The model is depicted in Figure \ref{fig-Model Bod is not jammer}.

+Alice and Willie are equipped with a single antenna, while Bob and the jammer are equipped with $M$ and $N$ antennas, respectively.
+The channel between all participants is subject to block fading and AWGN.
 In this setting, Willie tries to detect whether transmission by Alice was made or not, by performing a statistical hypothesis test on his received signal.
-The null hypothesis $\mathcal{H}_0$ means that no transmission was made by Alice, while the hypothesis $\mathcal{H}_1$ suggests otherwise.
+In this test, the null hypothesis $\mathcal{H}_0$ is that Alice does not transmit, while the hypothesis $\mathcal{H}_1$ is that Alice transmits.
 Throughout, lower case letters represent random variables, bold lower case represent random vectors, and bold upper case represent random matrices.
-Thus, under each of the hypotheses, the received signals at Bob and Willie in the $i-th$ channel use are
+Thus, under each of the hypotheses, the received signals at Bob and Willie in the $i$th channel use are